Solaireis/CWC-Application-Security-Project/Tasks.md

     - Sign up
     - Changing password
     - Resetting password
+  - If haveibeenpwned's API is unavailable, the password must match ALL the minimum password complexity policy criteria as a fallback
 - Maximum of 6 failed login attempts per account (will reset after 30 mins)
   - In the event that the attacker tries to do a denial of service knowing that one could lock out authentic user:
     - An email will be sent to the user's email with a one-time link to unlock the account